.VMU File Extension

 VMU files are image archives that contain two or more JPEG images.
 One JPEG contains a high-resolution copy of a scanned slide.
 The other contains a lower-resolution copy.
 If the high-resolution image would be larger than 65,535 pixels on one side, NanoZoomer instead saves the image as multiple JPEGs.
 Slide-viewing software automatically combines these JPEGs into one slide image, using metadata saved in the archive's index file.

-How do I open a VMU file?
+How to open a VMU file

 Windows users can open VMU files in OpenSlide, ImageJ, or NetScope Viewer.
 Mac and Linux users can open VMU files in OpenSlide or ImageJ.